 It is in this context of severely limited influence that we have on this life that the idea of an afterlife gains a lot more traction.
 Surely our striving to use our volition properly should have more effect than just 30% of 70 years.
 Religions that posit an afterlife attempt to maximize this traction, and Christianity takes the carrot and the stick to the extreme with an unimaginably swell eternal heaven and an unimaginably awful and eternal hell.

-The elephant in the living room is the overwhelming evidence that our volition doesn't overcome or counter the vast preponderance of factors that control us.
+The elephant in the living room is the overwhelming evidence that our volition doesn't overcome or counter the vast preponderance of factors that tend to control us.
 These range from our genetic tendencies, traits and characteristics and run through hormone levels in the body, gender, health, and intelligence, to religious and cultural value programming, conditioning, training and habits, all not especially due to our own control.
-Not to mention the situation that we may find ourselves in, with pressure,whether light or unbearable.
+Not to mention the situation that we may find ourselves in, with pressure, whether light or unbearable.
 Especially eloquent in speaking to this reality is St. Paul in Romans where he says, "...but I am carnal, sold under sin.
 I do not understand my own actions.
 For I do not do what I want, but I do the very thing I hate."

 The result of all of these factors in pushing us, controlling us is so powerful that humans, from the ancients to modern man, have a tendency to think in terms of god, the devil or demons controlling us.
 There is a large part of Christianity that believes we can turn control over to some kind of reified Holy Spirit.
 Modern psychology has come along with a movement that either denies we have any volition at all or makes it very obscure as to where and how it operates.